 IoT products

-Value cycle

-Episode 01

-Ultra-high-tensile strength steel, combining economic value with environmental value

-Our company's analysis technology is essential for proposing products that achieve both the low silhouette and the seat-toceiling height of the new Prius.
+Value cycle Ultra-high-tensile strength steel, environmental value 0 Our company's analysis technology is essential for proposing products that achieve both the low silhouette and the seat-toceiling height of the new Prius.
 In the development stage, we analyze the cross section of a vehicle to determine whether it meets customer performance requirements, and verify whether there are any stamping forming failures using forming CAE analysis.
 In addition, we worked with our customers to create the optimal shapes for three types of roofs - normal, panoramic, and solar - with good quality for a reasonable cost and with consideration for the overall productivity of the manufacturing process.
 In recognition of these results, we received the Project Prize from Toyota Motor Corporation.
-CAE analysis Stands for Computer Aided Engineering, which is simulation and analysis using a computer
+CAE analysis Stands for Computer Aided Engineering, which is simulation and analysis using a computer.